hashicorp/go-tfe/README.md

 ## Documentation

-For complete usage of the API client, see the full [package docs](https://godoc.org/github.com/hashicorp/go-tfe).
+For complete usage of the API client, see the full [package docs](https://pkg.go.dev/github.com/hashicorp/go-tfe).

-## API Coverage

-Most of the [Terraform Cloud/Enterprise V2 API](https://www.terraform.io/docs/cloud/api/index.html) is supported in this client.
-Currently, the separate [Admin API](https://www.terraform.io/docs/cloud/api/admin/index.html) - applicable only to Terraform Enterprise - is not.

 ## Examples